Jmoritdev/CPP-bomb-game/README.md

 Now run the project in Debug x86 mode and it should run fine.
 If it doesn't, please check if your virus scanner doesn't block anything.

+# Controls

+WASD to move
+Arrow keys to shoot a bomb.

 # Contact

 For questions please email: z.jmorit@gmail.com